Win, Lose or Draw (album): Reception

 Retrospective looks at the album have been less favorable.
 By the time of the publication of The Rolling Stone Record Guide in 1979, it was rated at only one star.
 Later editions of the Guide in 1992 and 2004 raised the rating to three stars, but said the record showed the strain on the band during its mid-1970s difficulties.
 Author Scott Freeman holds the album to be lacking in many respects and writes in his 1996 history of the Allmans that, "The band had spent six months working on the album and, in the end, it sounds like they all just wanted to go home."
 The 2003 Rough Guide to Rock's appraisal was the most succinct: "slop".

 Three selections on the record received the most praise, even from those that thought the album lacking overall.
 The first was the opening run-through of Muddy Waters' "Can't Lose What You Never Had", with Allman taking on the vocal and a syncopated, driving arrangement from the band that featured Betts' guitar work.
 Allman had rewritten the lyrics and rearranged the song, making it the Allmans' own, and Freeman writes that "The band plays with as much fury as it had for a long time".
 The second was Allman's morose interior monologue "Win, Lose or Draw".
 It revealed the influence that Jackson Browne, a friend dating back to the 1960s, had had on Allman.
-The third was the 14-minute Betts instrumental "High Falls", which was consisted of several interwoven sections that built and receded.
+The third was the 14-minute Betts instrumental "High Falls", which consisted of several interwoven sections that built up and receded.
 The instrumental had notable contributions from Williams and Leavell.

 The album was certified as a gold album, which was a drop-off from the platinum certifications achieved by their several records previous to this.
-Allman Brothers road manager Willie Perkins has said that sales of the album were somewhat disappointing and that some dates on the tour associated with the album lost money for the promoters.
+Allman Brothers road manager Willie Perkins has said that sales of the album were somewhat disappointing, and that some dates on the tour associated with the album lost money for the promoters.

 Aftermath

-The Allman Brothers would dissolve in acrimony the following year, and a late 1970s reunion attempt notwithstanding, would not reclaim their spot in the American musical pantheon until their successful 1989 reformation.
+The Allman Brothers would dissolve in acrimony the following year and, a late 1970s reunion attempt notwithstanding, would not reclaim their spot in the American musical pantheon until their successful 1989 reformation.

 The band has since looked back at Win, Lose or Draw with mixed perception.
 "The main problem with Win, Lose or Draw is simply that none of us were really into the music," remarked Trucks.
 "Everyone was into getting fucked up and fucking.
 We were into being rock stars and the music became secondary.
 When we heard the finished music, we were all embarrassed."
 Allman agreed with this sentiment: "Win, Lose or Draw was a perfect reflection of our situation in 1975.
 It was basically all over with the Allman Brothers Band."